Trekking in Nepal

 TRIP STYLES FOR TREKKING IN NEPAL

-Teahouse Lodges are located in the more popular trekking regions of Nepal such as Everest, Manaslu, Annapurna, Makalu and Langtang.
-The lodges will provide your meals in a communal dining room and you sleep in a private room with a common or shared bathroom.View Teahouse lodge trips in nepal
+Teahouse Lodges are located in the more popular trekking regions of Nepal.
+These areas are Everest, Manaslu, Annapurna, Makalu, and Langtang Valley.
+The lodges will provide your meals in a communal dining room.
+You sleep in a private room with a common or shared bathroom.View Teahouse lodge trips in nepal

 We developed our own unique Teahouse Lodge Plus+ style as a halfway standard between Teahouse Lodge and Luxury Lodge treks.
-For this trip style we include rooms at Teahouse Lodges with an attached bathroom where available.
-We also include a hot shower and a hot water bottle for use at nights.View Teahouse Plus+ trips in nepal
+For this trip style, we include rooms at Teahouse Lodges with an attached bathroom where available.
+We also include a hot shower and a hot water bottle for use at night.View Teahouse Plus+ trips in nepal

-Camping style is a fully supported trek where our cooks will cater for all of your meals.
-We provide group equipment including personal tents, mess tent, kitchen tent and toilet tent(s).
-The key advantage of a camping trek is that you can access remote areas away from the busier trails with a lodge network.View Camping trips in nepal
+Camping style is a fully supported trek where our cooks will cater for your meals.
+We provide group equipment including personal tents, mess tent, kitchen tent, and toilet tent(s).
+The key advantage of a camping trek is that you can access remote areas away from the busier trails with a lodging network.View Camping trips in nepal